dvuk84/docs/slony-replication/README.md

-This document will explain how to set up Slony replication with Postgres.
+This document will explain how to set up Slony replication with Postgres replication.
+Setup is the following:

+postgres-master -> postgres-slave
+postgres-master -> replicas

 ```
 **** 1
 - build Master and Slave Postgres servers